 Note that the performance of other applications on your machine can also slow down Google Chrome.
 To fully optimize Google Chrome, you may need to identify such apps and either remove them or set their process priority to “Below Normal” or “Low”.
 You can change the process priority of applications using the Task Manager.

 I will not advise you to change the priority of Google Chrome to optimize its performance.
 This is because the Windows Task Manager fails to recognize different processes related to Google Chrome and shows all of them as “chrome.exe”.
 Thus, you cannot identify which process is the browser shell and which one relates to different extensions and plugins.
 In such case, changing process priority of any “chrome.exe” will further reduce the browsing speed.

 I created a video to explain it in a better way.
 Click the play button below to view the video.
 Do check it out.

-If you still have questions on how to optimize Google Chrome, how to speed up Google Chrome directly or by reducing the priority of other applications, feel free to contact us via the comment section below.
+If you still have questions on how to optimize Google Chrome, how to make Google Chrome browser run faster directly or by reducing the priority of other applications, feel free to contact us via the comment section below.

 Want your Chrome to perform better?
 Speed up Google Chrome browser using these tricks!